-The final over-rated exercise that shouldn’t be is the plank.
 Now wait…I don’t mean a bodyweight-only plank.

 I mean a plank with a 45 pound weight plate on your middle/upper back (which you’ll need to build up to).
 Thirty seconds of this will do more for your abs than 200 bench crunches.

 You really don’t need to plank for more than 30 seconds, but the goal is to apply progressive resistance: increasing the weight load on your back.

 Even though you’re not crunching, folding or swiveling, your entire core will get slammed due to the isometric contraction of all its muscles to prevent your body from buckling under that weight plate.

 The deadlift, tire flip, leg press, leg extension and weighted plank have been branded by some trainers as over-rated, but as a former personal trainer and lifelong fitness enthusiast, I say that we should remove these strength training moves from that list.